-However, one area that does often result in contentious conflict, is the assignment of debts.
-Many couples going through an Alabama divorce today come to the table with more debts than they have assets.
+The reality is, a divorce is painful enough, and most who experience it don’t wish to extend the process with fights over who gets to keep what.
+However, one area that often results in conflict, is the assignment of debts.
+Many couples going through an Alabama divorce today come to the table with more debts than assets.

 In the state of Alabama, neither property nor debts are approached as a 50/50 split.
-Rather, Alabama identifies as an “equitable distribution state”.
+Rather, Alabama identifies as an “equitable distribution state.”
 This means that left up to the courts, the division of assets (property) and liabilities (debts) should be fair and equitable.
 Although, “equitable” does not necessarily mean equal.
 Rather, it reflects what the Circuit Court deems to be fair.

-Whose Is Whose In An Alabama Divorce?
+Whose Is Whose in An Alabama Divorce?

 If the marriage was longer-term, the process can get a little more complicated.
 Judges have much more discretion as to how to divide property and debts, and thus must take more of the particulars into consideration.
 These considerations could include who contributed the most on the front end and who needs the most assistance at the time of the separation.

-Knowing the elasticity of the bounds of the division of property in an Alabama divorce, it is highly recommended that couples retain divorce attorneys who are able to present the case of their client clearly and who are well-versed in the long-term implications of both debts and property that is assigned (i.e. the tax impact of selling any particular asset).
+Knowing the elasticity of the bounds of the division of property in an Alabama divorce, it is highly recommended that couples retain divorce attorneys who are able to present the case of their client clearly and who are well-versed in the long-term implications of both debts and property that is assigned (i.e., the tax impact of selling any particular asset).

 Know What You Need to Know

 One of the first pieces of the division of debts puzzle that you should seek to get in order is knowing what exists.
 Being caught off-guard by a spouse who may have been less than forthright about his or her debts can be a shock to an already over-stressed system during divorce proceedings.
 This is why you must be aware of the debts that are genuinely yours and where you stand with credit cards, mortgages, loans, etc.

-Firmly Draw A Line
+Firmly Draw a Line

 At this point, you will want to avoid making the debt balance any worse.
 The best way to accomplish this is to call the numbers on the backs of your credit cards and cut them off.
 The existing debt will still need to be dealt with, but this decisive action removes the opportunity for additional purchases to be made.

 Most spouses choose to cooperate with each other through these proceedings (contrary to the media’s portrayal!).
 It may be helpful to establish a working arrangement regarding designated lines of credit or establish firm limits on spending that may remain available.

 When it comes to proceeding with an Alabama divorce, as much as it lies within you, it is best for you and your spouse, along with your respective attorneys, to work together to create an amenable solution regarding the division of your debts.